 Located on the Pacific Coast, LB is the 7th largest city in California some 30 minutes south of Los Angeles.
 Priceonomics named it the 4th most diverse city in the United States for their 2014 report.
-With many waterfront attractions, there are are a great number of free, fun things to do in Long Beach, CA for weekend, day or night.
-With the many places to see, activities are limited only by time.
+Culturally, it has aspects of just about everything.
+So what is there to do in Long Beach, CA?
+Plenty.
+With waterfront attractions, there are are a great number of free, fun things to do for the weekend, day or night.
+With many places to see, activities are limited only by time.
 In a word, eclectic is a fitting description.

 For bicyclists, it was rated the 3rd most bike friendly city in the USA.
 The Shoreline Path, shown above, is a 3.1 mile scenic bike path.
 Bicycling is the best way to experience LB unencumbered at your pace.
-For free transportation, take The Passport, a bus to connect to downtown hotels and events.
+For getting around town at no cost, take The Passport, a bus to connect to downtown hotels and events.

 For parking, get 2 hours free in downtown.
 The following garages require no validation: Lot A: 50 E. 6th St,, Lot B: 50 E. 5th St., Lot C: 50 E 3rd St. Meters run $1.00 to $2.00 an hour.
 Just running in quick?
-Press the green button for 5 minutes free.
+Press the green button for 5 minutes at no cost.
 Use your smart phone and set a timer!
-Here's our list for some of the best things to do in Long beach.
+Here's our list for some of the best things to do in Long Beach day or night.

 Santa Catalina Island Company offers an undersea expedition.
 Take a daytime trip in their semi-submersible vessel.
 11AM, 12PM, 1PM, 2PM, 3PM daily.
 800-626-7489.
 Once your on the island, there a range of activities.
 Propel down 5 separate zip lines from 600 feet above sea level!

 09. Play Billiards in Nearby Lakewood.